ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ## KIASU-BC Implementation Guide {#implementing-kiasu-bc}

-This section provides a detailed guide for implementing the KIASU-BC tweakable block cipher used in `ipcrypt-nd`.
-KIASU-BC is based on AES-128 with modifications to incorporate a tweak.
+This section provides a guide for implementing the KIASU-BC tweakable block cipher used in `ipcrypt-nd`.

 ### Overview

 KIASU-BC extends AES-128 by incorporating an 8-byte tweak into each round.
-The tweak is padded to 16 bytes and XORed with the round key at each round of the cipher.
-This construction is used in the `ipcrypt-nd` instantiation.
+The tweak is padded to 16 bytes and XORed with the round key at each round.

 ### Tweak Padding